-We take two eleven week old puppies to sheep
+We take two eleven week old puppies to sheep for the first time.

 Part 1.
 The usual age for starting a pup on sheep is between six and twelve months, but if you have the right sort of sheep and know what you're doing, you can start a pup at a much younger age.
 Starting a dog early makes it much easier to get the youngster under control in the presence of sheep.
 In "Starting a Young Puppy" Andy shows what to do and what to avoid when he takes litter-mates Ezra and Carew to the sheep - at just eleven weeks old.

 In Part 2, we take young Ezra to the sheep again, but this time, give him a little more guidance and lots of encouragement.
 We also see signs of Ezra's confidence growing and learn that nine sheep is too many for this early stage of a dog's training.